*

 below: the steel bridge which had carried streetcars across the IRC generating station's intake channel was demolished, and the channel itself was filled-in with rocks from the river, during Dec.1937. (click photos to enlarge!)

 below: a view looking south-east, probably taken from just north of the Inspiration Point Michigan Central railroad station, nearly about where the Minolta Tower now is.
 The Niagara Falls Library dates this photo as July 10, 1910.
-In the far left distance along the Niagara River is seen the 1906 Electrical Development Co. generating station building.
+In the far left distance along the Niagara River, the 1906 Electrical Development Co. generating station building can be seen.

 below: a view looking south-east, probably taken from just north of the Inspiration Point Michigan Central railroad station, nearly about where the Minolta Tower now is.
 The Niagara Falls Library dates this photo as July 10, 1910.
-In the far left distance along the Niagara River is seen the 1906 Electrical Development Co. generating station building.
+In the far left distance along the Niagara River, the 1906 Electrical Development Co. generating station building can be seen.

-In the centre-right is the William Birch Rankine hydro-powered electrical generating station, which was inaugurated Jan.1, 1905, and built by the Canadian Niagara Power Co.
-The pipeline is seen again under construction, as it was being buried; today that area is a long parking lot.
+In the middle-centre-right is the William Birch Rankine hydro-powered electrical generating station, which was inaugurated Jan.1, 1905, and built by the Canadian Niagara Power Co.
+The pipeline leading to the Ontario Power plant is seen again under construction, as it was being buried; today that area is a long parking lot.

 *